tidyverse/tidyverse.org/content/blog/readxl-1-4-0/index.md

 ## Updated libxls

 readxl now embeds libxls v1.6.2 (the previous release embedded v1.5.0).
 The libxls project is maintained by Evan Miller and is hosted at <https://github.com/libxls/libxls>, where you can read more in its [release notes](https://github.com/libxls/libxls/releases).
+These accumulated releases fix a number of edge cases, allowing readxl to read even more weird and wonderful `.xls` files.

 ## Switch from Rcpp to cpp11

-Thanks to Shelby Bearrows, readxl now uses [cpp11](https://cpp11.r-lib.org) to manage the interface to the embedded RapidXML and libxls libraries.
+Thanks to Shelby Bearrows, readxl now uses [cpp11](https://cpp11.r-lib.org).
 Shelby is a new member of the tidyverse team and she [blogged about this project](https://www.tidyverse.org/blog/2021/09/updating-to-cpp11/) during her 2021 summer internship.

 ## Other small improvements and what's next